ankitnewjobs/Terraform/Day:- 06 Azure-Terraform-Vs-Code-Plugin/Readme.md

     - validate Validates the configuration.
     - refresh: Refreshes the state file.
     - destroy: Destroys the infrastructure managed by Terraform.
-    - visualize: Generates a visual representation of the configuration.
+    - Visualization: Generates a visual representation of the configuration.
     - push: Syncs local Terraform files with Azure Cloud Shell.
     - Execute Test: Runs tests (if any are defined).